credativ/plutono/docs/sources/datasources/graphite.md

 this consolidation is done using `avg` function.
 You can control how Graphite consolidates metrics by adding the Graphite consolidateBy function.

 > **Note:** This means that legend summary values (max, min, total) cannot all be correct at the same time.
 They are calculated
-> client-side by Grafana.
+> client-side by Plutono.
 And depending on your consolidation function, only one or two can be correct at the same time.

 ## Combine time series